Take Wing with Kay

 Picture

-Chapter 14: Maurice and Sunny fleece five more dollars from Holden
+Chapter 14: Maurice and Sunny fleece five more dollars from Holden.

-Holden buys an album called Little Shirley Beans and later fondly reminisces about a little boy singing a tune of "if a body catch a body coming through the rye."
-In what ways do such details reveal the overall meaning of this novel?
+👉Holden fondly reminisces about a little boy singing a tune of "if a body catch a body coming through the rye."

 Chapter 17: